harshm16/ETL_pipeline/Readme.md

 Detailed end to end implementation along with setups of each of the AWS services used is attached in this [playlist](https://www.youtube.com/playlist?list=PL4hC71cd7Y0uuEMHhh7SLTFA1xEjjdvj1).

 ### Task 1:
-**_Elastic BeanStalk_**
+**Deploying Log generating application over EBS**

-We use this repository to make it deployable as a web application over AWS Beanstalk.
-Detailed implementation & steps to execute is present in [EBS]().
+We deploy multiple instances of log generating application over AWS Elastic Beanstalk (EBS).
+Detailed implementation & steps to execute are present in [LogFileGenerator](https://github.com/stoic-devv/LogFileGenerator).

 ### Task 2:
-**_File Watcher_**
+**Real-time file monitoring**

-Monitor changes made to the file over given periodic intervals.
-As soon as new changes are made to file next actor is notified.
-Coding logic and explanation of the file watcher is provided in [FileWatcher]().
+In this we monitor and extract real-time changes to the files present in a specified directory using Akka Actors.
+Here is the code and detailed documentation [FileWatcher](https://github.com/parth-d/FileWatcherScala-CS441-).

 ### Task 3:
 **_Amazon Managed Streaming Kafka:_**